 For example: Do you consistently find yourself in situations where men are trying to bully you or treat you less than you are worth?
 It may because of a, core belief, that started with how your father treated your mother or even you.

 The thing about a, core belief, is that it cannot be easily changed.

 Here is a quote from Tony Robbins that explains the power of, core beliefs,:

-“All personal breakthroughs begin with a change in beliefs.
+“All personal breakthroughs begin with a change in, core beliefs.
 So how do we change?
 The most effective way is to get your brain to associate massive pain to the old belief.
-You must feel deep in your gut that not only has this belief cost you pain in the past, but it’s costing you in the present and, ultimately, can only bring you pain in the future.
+You must feel deep in your gut that not only has this, core belief cost you pain in the past, but it’s costing you in the present and, ultimately, can only bring you pain in the future.
 Then you must associate tremendous pleasure to the idea of adopting a new, empowering belief.”